Tontonjo/joix/README.md

 - Configure all the apps you want / need

 ### Raspberry Pi

+Warning: Raspi 3 is very slow with Jellyfin and flarsolverr was reported to cause timeout due to slowness - that's why they're disabled by default
 - Write an raspi OS lite image on your SD Card
 - Create a file named "ssh" in boot partition
 - Boot your raspberry and find his IP adress